Carry on Your Camp Kit

-At less than 4 inches, this bladeless Style PS Leatherman ($20; 1.6 oz.; leatherman.com) is approved for carry-on luggage, but has eight stainless-steel tools including pliers, wire-cutters, scissors, a file, and tweezers.
+At less than 4 inches, the bladeless Style PS Leatherman ($20; 1.6 oz.) is approved for carry-on luggage, but has eight stainless-steel tools including pliers, wire-cutters, scissors, a file, and tweezers.
 It’s TSA ready, but this tool still cuts it in the backcountry.

-SteriPEN Traveler 3-in-1 ($50; 5.7 oz.; steripen.com) uses UV light to kill illness-causing bugs in questionable drinking water from hostel faucets or wilderness streams.
+SteriPEN Traveler 3-in-1 ($50; 5.7 oz.) uses UV light to kill illness-causing bugs in questionable drinking water from hostel faucets or wilderness streams.
 It also fits in small-mouth water bottles, and uses easy-to-find AA batteries.
 Read a full review of SteriPEN’s USB-rechargeable version, the Freedom.

-TSA is clear: Stoves are OK, fuel is not (print a copy of the regs from tsa.gov to hand-carry through security).
-Research canister availability on forums such as bushwalking.org.au; if you can buy fuel in-country, pack a compact canister cookset like Jetboil’s Zip, shown, ($70; 13.8 oz.; jetboil.com).
-If canisters aren’t available, consider a wood-burner like Vargo’s Titanium Hexagon Wood Stove ($60; 4.1 oz.; vargooutdoors.com).
+TSA is clear: Stoves are OK, fuel is not (print a copy of the regs to hand-carry through security).
+If you can buy fuel in-country, pack a compact canister cookset like Jetboil’s Zip ($70).
+Otherwise, look for a stove like the MSR Whisperlite Universal that can burn gasoline or white gas.

 Pack These Meds